jobbrIO/docs/index.rst

 ===============================

 Thank you for your interest in Jobbr, the .NET JobServer!
-You can find all the source code of the main repository and extensions over at the GitHub Organisation page: https://github.com/JobbrIO
+You can find all the source code of the main repository and extensions over at the GitHub Organization page: https://github.com/JobbrIO

-We created a small set of articles to start with learning how Jobbr will help you implement background jobs more efficently, the motivation behind creating an(other) embeddable job server in C#, and who's behind all of this.
+We created a small set of articles to start with learning how Jobbr will help you implement background jobs more efficiently, the motivation behind creating an(other) embeddable job server in C#, and who's behind all of this.

 .. toctree::